 We recruited 30 expert lead researchers and a further 75 novice researchers, ranging in age from 16 to 84 and from right across Dundee.
 Together they collected information on the subscribers among which were, manufacturers, nautical instrument makers, grocers, hecklers, waiters, ship’s chandlers, dyers, bleachers, and flax spinners.
 View in the Subscriber Archive....

-Find out more about the project...
+Watch interviews with McManus168 researchers and find out more about the project...

 Courtesy of The McManus Collections.
 Copyright: Dundee City Council (Dundee's Art Galleries and Museums)